cosmosdarwin/cosmosdarwin.github.io/_posts/2018-01-12-create-mixed-reality-models-in-powershell.markdown

 ![wine-glass](/../images/wine-glass.gif)

-All in, `generate-wine-glass.ps1` is under 200 lines, thoroughly commented.
+All in, `generate-wine-glass.ps1` is under 200 lines, even generously commented.
 See it [on GitHub](https://github.com/cosmosdarwin/obj-in-powershell/blob/master/Generate-Wine-Glass/generate-wine-glass.ps1).

 And as the name implies, Mixed Reality Viewer (much like ARKit or ARCore) lets us place the model into the real world, with primitive but convincing enough shadows and motion tracking: